kaliberjs/elasticsearch/readme.md

 ```

 ### Usage of the Renderer
-This package contains a renderer that can be used in combination with `@kaliber/build`.
-You have to update the `config/default.js` file.
+To configure @kaliber/build to use the custom renderer in this package, you have to update the config/default.js file:

 ```js
 kaliber: {